The Dirt: calendar of hands-on volunteer opportunities

+Looking for gift ideas for the Holiday Season?
 Give back to the trails you love to hike!
-Join King County Parks and Washington Trails Association this winter building and repairing backcountry trails.
+Join King County Parks and Washington Trails Association this fall to help build and repair backcountry trails.
 Learn to retread a trail, build a turnpike or solve drainage problems.

 To register contact Washington Trails Association (WTA) at www.wta.org or call 206-965-8561.

-Volunteer Events are Tuesdays through Saturdays and start at 8:30 a.m. and finish at 2:30 p.m.
+Volunteer Events are held Tuesdays through Saturdays, 8:30 a.m. to 3:30 p.m., and require hiking to the site.
 Events are limited to 20 people and typically are 6 to 12 volunteers in size.
-They require hiking to the site.

 Dates and locations:

-- March 4-8 – Taylor Mountain Forest near Hobart
+- Dec.
+2 – 6th Taylor Mountain Forest